karkman/MMB-114_Genomics/01-Linux-and-CSC.md

 ### Creating a new file

-Let's create a new file called "myfile.txt" by launching the text editor "nano":
+Let's create a new file called "myfile.txt" by launching the text editor **nano**:

 ```bash
 nano myfile.txt